Restoration-Oriented Video Frame Interpolation with Region-Distinguishable Priors from SAM: Experiments

 \subsection{Ablation Study}

 In this section, we perform various ablation studies to examine different components in our proposed method.
-All ablation tests are carried out using UPR-Net, and we present qualitative results from training for 100,000 iterations.
+The first ablation test ( the corresponding results in Tab.~\ref{table:sil2h}) was trained to completion, while all subsequent ablation experiments were truncated at 100,000 iterations.